miyamura-web/UPI_Demand_and_Fraud_Forecasting/README.md

-# Predictive Analyticsin the UPI Ecosystem : Demand Forecasting and Fraud Detection
+# Predictive Analyticsin the UPI Ecosystem : Demand Forecasting and Fraud Detection  (On-going)

 ## 🧾 Introduction :
 This project applies predictive analytics to the Indian UPI (Unified Payments Interface) ecosystem to forecast transaction demand and detect potential fraud.
 It combines **Simple Linear Regression** for demand forecasting and **Logistic Regression** for fraud classification, providing a dual perspective on digital payment trends and risks.